aaronwalsman/splendor-render/README.md

 ```

 ### Example
-In the examples above `cereal` refers to `assets/scenes/cereal.json` using the asset library structure found in `default_assets.cfg`.
+In the examples above `cereal` refers to `~/.cache/splendor/default_assets/scenes/cereal.json` using the asset library structure found in `~/.cache/splendor/default_assets.cfg`.
 Let's take a look to get a sense of how scenes are stored in splendor-render:

 ```
 "cubemaps":{